 Intended learning outcomes

-- Apply critical thinking to the assessment of design proposals, and to make changes and improvements based on that assessment through iterative design processes
+- Apply critical thinking to the assessment of design proposals and make changes based on the assessment.

 - Critical design thinking and analysis;

-- Ability to integrated digital tools and physical prototyping in design process
+- Ability to integrate digital tools and physical prototyping in the design process.